-Ensemble Participation

-All students in this program will participate in one or more of the CWRU early music ensembles during each semester in which they are on campus.
+Ensemble Participation - All students in this program will participate in one or more of the CWRU historical performance ensembles during each semester in which they are on campus.
+This is in order to benefit from working with the faculty, learn repertory, and contribute to the success of the ensembles.

-Foreign Languages

-Prior to the comprehensive examination, students must demonstrate ability to read in two languages approved by the graduate advisor as relevant to the student's research.
+Foreign Languages - Prior to the comprehensive examination, students must demonstrate ability to read in two languages approved by the graduate advisor as relevant to the student's research.
 (These are generally drawn from German, French, Italian, and Latin, though exceptions can be made.)
 Each examination consists of two excerpts on subjects related to the student's area of specialty (each excerpt ca. 200-300 words in length), one to be translated with the aid of a dictionary, one to be translated without dictionary.
 Two hours are permitted for the examination-one hour for each excerpt.